kylehue/reviewers/subjects/phys001c/index.md

 2. Field Forces - Doesn't involve physical contact.

 #### Frictional Force
-- The force resisting the relative motion of solid surfaces, fluid layers, or material elements sliding againts each other.
+- The force resisting the relative motion of solid surfaces, fluid layers, or material elements sliding against each other.
 - Coefficient of Friction - The number which represents the friction between two surfaces.
 - Static Friction - Keeps a stationary object at rest.
 - Kinetic Friction - Slows down a moving object.